lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Pair coefficients for lj/cut/tip4p/long are
     defined between O atoms, as well as between O(SiO)-O(H2O) and Si(SiO)-O(H2O).
 Therefore, the fluid-solid
-    interactions will be set by Lennard Jones and Coulomb potentials.
+    interactions will be set by Lennard-Jones and Coulomb potentials.

 ..  container:: justify